The Absolute Best Garlic Herb Butter EVER

 Also, since it freezes and refrigerates wonderfully, you will be able to use a tablespoon or two when you want to add a bit of garlicky goodness to your next steak, shrimp, or vegetable dish!

 - Butter.
-Choose a quality type you love the flavor of.
+Choose a quality stick of butter you love the flavor of.
 Kerrygold or Plugra are excellent options.
 Earth Balance sticks are great for a dairy-free or vegan compound butter.
-Salted is recommended; however, if you are watching your sodium intake or prefer a little more control over the level of salt in your foods, you might want to opt for an unsalted kind.
+Salted is recommended; however, if you are watching your sodium intake or prefer a little more control over the level of salt in your foods, you might want to opt for an unsalted butter.
+Softened butter is key to this herbed butter, so plan ahead.

 - Garlic.
-Fresh finely minced cloves give an amazing flavor.
-Learn how to mince garlic for the best results.
+Fresh finely minced cloves of garlic give an amazing flavor.
+Learn how to mince fresh garlic for the best results.
 You can also try roasting the garlic cloves, if you’d prefer!
+Garlic powder or garlic salt will not give you the same flavor.

 Make sure the butter has reached room temperature.
 The softer texture is ideal for mixing.
 Microwave it for 20-30 seconds if it isn’t to your desired consistency.
 However, do be careful that the butter does not completely melt!